lavollmer/portfolio-lauradev/README.md

 4. ***Reusability of Code***- In this project, I reused code from previous projects and adapted it to fit my website's needs.
 This approach allowed me to work efficiently and effectively.
 5. ***Scroll Navigation*** - Scroll link navigation, which smoothly scrolls the user to a specific section of the same page, significantly enhanced the user experience in this single-page application.
 6. ***Static Asset Vite*** - Towards the end of the project with deployment to netlify, my SVG overlay file would not appear on screen.
 I went through every possible problem from incorrect path, file existence, clearing the cache, viewing on incognito mode, and checking errors in build logs.
 After researching, I came across a forum in which someone was talking about reviewing Vite's static handling.
 I realized that I needed to move my SVG file into the public directory and change the pathway in my code.
 After doing this, it worked perfectly.
+7. ***Dark Mode in TailwindCSS*** - As I continue to update my project, I decided to add dark mode to my website.
+I began by watching a YoutTube tutorial on a simple way to add dark mode and a toggle switch button.
+I was able to add the dark mode to the tailwind config file, create a function for onClick with the toggle button and add the dark conditional colors to each component.
+I believe the dark mode turned out great on my website and I learned a lot in the process.

 ### Continued development